 Faribault is a medium-sized city located in the state of Minnesota.
 With a population of 23,650 people and four constituent neighborhoods, Faribault is the 41st largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Faribault is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Faribault isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Faribault are a mix of both white- and blue-collar jobs.
 Overall, Faribault is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Faribault who work in office and administrative support (12.34%), sales jobs (9.05%), and food service (6.82%).
+There are especially a lot of people living in Faribault who work in office and administrative support (11.63%), sales jobs (8.22%), and management occupations (6.81%).

 The most common language spoken in Faribault is English.
 Other important languages spoken here include Spanish and African languages.